squarepupil/website-pages/index.md

 A profoundly important aspect of our community is that of support and safety.
 Our whole community looks after one another.
 If someone needs help, respectful help appears from all sides.
 No one worries about fitting in.
 We are all ourselves and we all look for opportunities to incorporate the diversity we find in others in our activities.

-The model we follow began in the late 1960s and has produced generations of successful people.
+The model we follow was first pioneered in 1968 by [Sudbury Valley School](http://www.sudval.org/) and has been quite successful.
+The focus is on learning rather than teching and curriculum.
 We are confident that in this information age, the advantages of this style of education will become ever more apparent.

-If this school sounds appealing for you and your family, check out our Open Houses or schedule an interview.
+If this school sounds appealing for you and your family, check out our [Open Houses](openhouse.html) or schedule an [interview](admissions.html).

-for ages 5 through 18 that prepares students for a life in the 21st century by providing a supportive and stimulating community to allow them to practice all the life skills that are so critical to a satisfying and productive life.